 Can You Do It Alone?

 Having space to deal with your emotions can help you begin the process of emotional healing.
-With some of the stress relieved by having a constructive outlet for your emotions, you can focus on the more important things at hand with a greater degree of clarity.
+Since some of the stress can be relieved by having a constructive outlet for your emotions, you can focus on the more important things at hand with a greater degree of clarity.
 Divorce is bound to be a stressful process, but it will feel less burdensome if you have the ability to appropriately process your feelings.

 What Should You Look for in a Divorce Therapist?

 Therapists cannot and should not advertise that they are qualified to provide divorce counseling unless they are.
 However, you should still check any therapist’s qualifications before you enlist his or her help.

 You should also consider whether he or she is going to be the right fit for you, your spouse, or your children.
 Consider his or her personality, friendliness, and overall professionalism.

 A divorce therapist should at least have a bachelor’s degree in psychology, sociology, or a related field.
 Better, more qualified divorce therapists frequently pursue higher degrees and additional certifications, classes, and continuing education, in order to learn as much as they can about their respective fields of expertise.

 Consider finding a divorce therapist who is accredited by the American Association for Marriage and Family Therapy.
 This organization offers strict guidelines about the qualifications for labeling oneself as a divorce therapist.
 They also require all applicants to pass a state or national licensing exam, in order to ensure they understand the best practices in their fields.